What is reverse cycle air conditioning, and what are its advantages?

 Very Efficient Machines

 Reverse cycle air conditioners are exceptionally efficient machines, even in extreme temperatures.
 For every 1 kW of electricity consumed, a reverse cycle air conditioner will generate at least three or more kW of heating or cooling.
 They can also efficiently recycle air over a dozen times within an hour.
 This means that you can save a lot of money.
 You could potentially see a reduction in your power bill by about 30%!
-This is especially important since electricity prices are ever rising.
-However, you should still check the energy consumption rates for the air conditioners that you are considering.
+This is especially important since electricity prices are ever-rising.
+However, you should still check the energy consumption rates for the air conditioners you are considering.
 This is because each of them has different energy ratings.
 Usually, appliances that have more stars are more energy efficient.

 Adjust to A Room’s Temperature